JohnMarzulli/StratuxHud/readme.md

 Here you can see the Ground Speed (GND) read "---" and is colored red to indicate the data is not available.
 The ground track also reads "---"

 _NOTE:_ If you are using the DynonToHud service AND the Stratux is unable to gain or keep GPS lock, then this is what will appear.
-The ground speed and ground track will re-appear when GPS lock is re-obtained. _NOTE:_ Positioning of your GPS antenna, or flight manuevers that cause the antenna to no longer have a view to the sky may cause GPS lock to be lost.
+The ground speed and ground track will re-appear when GPS lock is re-obtained. _NOTE:_ Positioning of your GPS antenna, or flight maneuvers that cause the antenna to no longer have a view to the sky may cause GPS lock to be lost.

 ## 5 Parts List